Owen Thiele: Early life and education

-Thiele was born in Houston, Texas and grew up in Beverly Hills, California.
-He attended school at Center for Early Education and Crossroads School.
-Thiele studied theater at the Adderley School in Pacific Palisades.
+Thiele attended the Center for Early Education and Crossroads School.
+He studied theater at the Adderley School of Performing Arts in Pacific Palisades, Los Angeles.
 He spent a month at the NYU Tisch School of the Arts before dropping out.

 Career

 Acting

-Thiele worked on the web series Eighty-Sixed (2017) with Cazzie David.
-He made an appearance on Hailey Bieber's YouTube interview series, Who’s in My Bathroom?.
-He also appeared in the Taylor Swift music for video for her single "The Man" and recorded videos with Emma Chamberlain.
-He also appeared in the Taylor Swift music video for "You Need to Calm Down".
+Thiele worked on the web series Eighty-Sixed (2017) with Cazzie David and made an appearance on Hailey Bieber's YouTube interview series Who's in My Bathroom?.
+He also appeared in the Taylor Swift music video for her single "The Man" and recorded videos with Emma Chamberlain.
+He also appeared in Taylor Swift's music video for "You Need to Calm Down".

-His acting roles went on to include I Think You Should Leave with Tim Robinson and Hacks.
-He was cast in the second season of comedy series Dollface.
-He had a "breakout" role in the 2023 mockumentary comedy film Theater Camp as costume director Gigi Charbonier.
+His acting roles include I Think You Should Leave with Tim Robinson and Hacks.
+He was in the second season of the comedy series Dollface.
+He had a breakout role in the 2023 mockumentary comedy film Theater Camp as costume director Gigi Charbonier.
 That year, he appeared as Archer March in romantic comedy film Zoey 102, a spin-off from Nickelodeon comedy drama series Zoey 101.
 He appeared in 2023 film Parachute, directed by Brittany Snow in her directorial debut.

 In 2024, he was cast in Amazon Prime Video series Overcompensating.
-He appeared in A Nonsense Christmas with Sabrina Carpenter at Christmas 2024.
-That year, he began developing Off Color, a semi-autobiographical comedy for Amazon Prime Video, with Brian Gallivan, Ilana Glazer, and Kent Alterman and Sarah Babineau among its executive producers.
-He was also cast in FX pilot Adults (originally developed under the name Snowflakes), created by The Tonight Show writers Ben Kronengold and Rebecca Shaw.
+He appeared in A Nonsense Christmas with Sabrina Carpenter in 2024.
+That year, he began developing Off Color, a semi-autobiographical comedy for Amazon Prime Video, with Brian Gallivan, Ilana Glazer, and Kent Alterman among its executive producers.
+He was also cast in FX sitcom Adults, created by The Tonight Show writers Ben Kronengold and Rebecca Shaw.
+The second season of Adults premiered in August 2026.

-He will appear in 2025 film Idiotka, set in the fashion industry with Camila Mendes.
+He appeared in the 2025 film Idiotka, set in the fashion industry, with Camila Mendes.

 Podcast

-In 2024, Thiele started his own podcast In Your Dreams on Alex Cooper’s Unwell network, featuring guests such as Molly Gordon and Rachel Sennott.
+In 2024, Thiele started his own podcast, In Your Dreams, on Alex Cooper's Unwell network.
+Guests have included Molly Gordon, Rachel Sennott, and Emma Chamberlain.

 Music

 His debut single "Some Like It Hot" was written by Wynne Bennet and Fiona Bevan and released in 2018.
-He also sings on the soundtrack of the film Theatre Camp.
+He also sings on the soundtrack of the film Theater Camp.

 Personal life

-Thiele was adopted from birth by music producer Bob Thiele Jr. and his wife, who were unable to have children due to cervical cancer.
-He is openly gay.
+Thiele is openly gay.
+He has been in a relationship with celebrity stylist Jared Ellner for 12 years as of 2026.